Brazil–Japan relations: Public perception of relations

-In 2013, due to the Ministry of Foreign Affairs’ commissions, a private surveying agency in Brazil conduct a public opinion poll on the image of Japan in Brazil.
+In 2013, due to the Ministry of Foreign Affairs’ commissions, a private surveying agency in Brazil conducted a public opinion poll on the image of Japan in Brazil.
 Interviews show that 78% of the respondents believed that Japan and Brazil had “friendly” or “rather friendly” relations.
 In addition, 84% expected an increase of the importance of Japan for Brazil in the future.
 With regard to Japan's commitment to global issues, Brazilians recognized such areas as "environmental protection" (42%), "sustainable society" (32%) and "support for disaster prevention" (31%).

 A survey published in 2013 by BBC News showed that Brazil is one of the most pro-Japan countries in the world.
 A dominant negative perception against Brazil on Japan's part could not be proven.
 According to the survey, 71% of Brazilians view Japan's influence positively and only 10% do otherwise.
 In Japan, 40% of its people view Brazil's influence positively and 3% negatively.
 Most respondents didn't have an opinion on how favourable or adverse Brazilian influence was in their country.